-The corrected redshifts $z_{\lambda,{\rm corr}}$ are provided in the catalog, although all optical cluster properties are calculated at the uncorrected redshifts.
+The corrected redshifts $z_{\lambda,{\rm corr}}$ are provided in the catalog, although all optical cluster properties were calculated at the uncorrected redshifts.
 As stated in Section \ref{sec:redshift_accuracy}, the redshift bias has a negligible impact on the inferred cosmological parameters in \cite{Ghirardini2023}.

-\subsection{Redshift Uncertainties}
+\subsection{Redshift uncertainties}

-The formal redshift uncertainty $\delta z_\lambda^{\rm fml}$ is calculated by \eromapper for each cluster using the standard deviation of the redshift posterior $P(z)$ (see Section \ref{sec:eromapper_singleclusters}).
-We compare it to an empirical uncertainty $\delta z_\lambda^{\rm emp}$ derived from the comparison to spectroscopic cluster redshifts.
-The empirical uncertainties are calculated as the running 16$^{\rm th}$ and 84$^{\rm th}$ percentiles of the $z_{\rm spec}-z_\lambda$ distribution.
-It is analogous to the procedure described in Section \ref{sec:redshift_bias}, but we replace the median with the percentiles and subtract the redshift bias to isolate the contribution from the statistical uncertainties.
+The formal redshift uncertainty $\delta z_\lambda^{\rm fml}$ was calculated by \eromapper for each cluster using the standard deviation of the redshift posterior $P(z)$ (see Section \ref{sec:eromapper_singleclusters}).
+We compared it to an empirical uncertainty $\delta z_\lambda^{\rm emp}$ derived from the comparison to spectroscopic cluster redshifts.
+The empirical uncertainties were calculated as the running 16$^{\rm th}$ and 84$^{\rm th}$ percentiles of the $z_{\rm spec}-z_\lambda$ distribution.
+It is analogous to the procedure described in Section \ref{sec:redshift_bias}, but we replaced the median with the percentiles and subtracted the redshift bias to isolate the contribution from the statistical uncertainties.
 The results for the upper and lower values of $\delta z_\lambda^{\rm emp}$ are

 These uncertainties are relatively small and almost symmetric at low to intermediate redshifts $0.05<z_{\rm spec}<0.4$.
 Below $z_{\rm spec}=0.05$, the 4000\,\AA~break reaches the blue limit of the $g$ band filter transmission curve, making the $g-r$ color less sensitive to redshift (see Appendix \ref{sec:redseq}).
 In the future, $u$-band data from LSST \citep{Ivezic2019} will solve this issue.
 Above $z_{\rm spec}>0.6$, the uncertainties increase because of higher photometric uncertainties for the fainter sources.